jestjs/jest/website/docs/SeamlessInjection.md

 Conclusion
 ----------

 By using existing `require` calls, Jest can mock dependencies without having to refactor your code.
+This provides a way to incrementally test your code and accomodates third party libraries.

-Angular wraps every function in order to provide dependencies and incurs a cost at runtime in production.
-Jest moves that cost to the testing environment.
+Using Dependency Injection by wrapping every function in order to provide dependencies has a runtime cost.
+Jest moves this cost from production to the testing environment.